Mountainwatch | Reggae Elliss

 Thredbo has long been regarded as Australia’s premiere ski resort and for many people, me included, it is the best ski resort in Australia.
 Ok, I may be biased as I have lived in Thredbo for a long time, but from a skier’s perspective it is hard to beat.
 Thredbo has the longest groomed runs in the country while the off-piste terrain features a huge variety of trees runs, creek lines and snow-gathering upper bowls.
 The base of the mountain is 1400 metres while the top of Karels T-bar is Australia’s highest lifted point at 2037 metres, giving Thredbo an impressive vertical drop of 672metres, the longest in Australia.

-While these on-mountain facts contributed to Thredbo being awarded the title of Australia’s Best Ski resort at the 2018 World Ski Awards in Austria, the atmosphere and uniqueness of Thredbo Village also played a part.
+While these on-mountain facts contributed to Thredbo being awarded the title of Australia’s Best Ski resort at the World Ski Awards for the past five years in Austria, the atmosphere and uniqueness of Thredbo Village also played a part.
 Thredbo doesn’t close when the lifts do and that, combined with plenty of off-snow options, make a snow holiday in Thredbo a complete experience.

 Thredbo’s European founders envisaged an alpine village modelled on a European mountain town as the centre of the resort.
-The result is a true alpine village with that has an ambience and intimacy unmatched by any resort in Australia or New Zealand.
+The result is a true alpine village with that has an ambience and intimacy that is hard to beat.

 Thredbo has over 4000 beds and when the place is full in winter it is very busy.
 However, Thredbo Village is also year-round town with a close-knit community of 450 locals, aged from infants to 98-year-old Frank Pehota and the village has all the amenities you’d find in any small regional town.
 This includes a year-round Early Childhood Centre and a daily school bus to and from Jindabyne that carries kids from kindy to Year 12.
 The locals love their home town, and that connection is another special thing that differentiates Thredbo from other Australian ski resorts.